w3f/polkadot-wiki/docs/maintain/maintain-guides-democracy.md

 ## Important Parameters

-The important parameters to be aware of when voting using the Democracy module are as follow:
+The important parameters to be aware of when voting using the Democracy module are as follows:

 **Launch Period** - How often new public referenda are launched.